 But physical gifts alone don’t explain Durant’s scoring.
 The league is full of tall players who can’t shoot and athletic marvels who can’t score consistently.
 What separates Durant is the refinement of his game, the way he has systematically eliminated weaknesses and added counters until his offensive repertoire became essentially complete.
 Early in his career, critics questioned his ability to score in the post.
 He added a deadly fadeaway.
 They questioned his three-point shooting.
 He became one of the most efficient high-volume three-point shooters in league history.
 They questioned his ability to create for himself off the dribble.
 He developed a crossover and hesitation move that creates separation against any defender.

 The efficiency numbers tell the story most clearly.
-Durant has averaged 27.3 points per game for his career while maintaining a true shooting percentage above 61%.
+Durant has averaged 27.3 points per game for his career while maintaining a true shooting percentage above 61%, per Basketball Reference.
 For context, only one other player in NBA history has averaged at least 27 points per game with a true shooting percentage above 60% for their career: Stephen Curry.
 Durant has done this while taking significantly more mid-range jumpers than Curry, a shot selection that analytics experts have spent the last decade trying to eliminate from the game.
+According to NBA.com/stats, Durant has attempted more than 6,800 career mid-range field goals, converting at a rate above 48%.
 He shoots the “bad” shots and makes them at rates that would be elite even for layups and three-pointers.

 Where Durant Stands Among the Greats